ixmanuel/creation-pods/README.md

     }

 ### A dream
 ###### The Php community adds the ability to implement this concept much as the composer use "require" for dependency management.
-It can use any word, e.g., use, require, connect, provision; or re-use the "use" operator for traits:
+It can use meaningful word, e.g., use, require, connect, provision; or re-use the "use" operator for traits:

     // Definition
     final class PersonInitFromStore implements Party